ChicagoDSA/haymarket/index.md

 ### Large image with a caption

-{% include full-width-image.html image="assets/images/theme-Haymarket-flyer.png" description="Flyer preceding Haymarket affair" %}
+{% include full-width-image.html image="assets/images/theme-Haymarket-flyer.png" description="A flyer announces the Haymarket rally." %}

 ### Definition lists can be used with HTML syntax.